 George MacDonald was a major influence on Lewis: like Lewis, MacDonald was a highly educated scholar and theologian who also wrote a series of highly successful fantasy books.
-Lewis cites MacDonald when writing about the difficult of achieving salvation.
+Lewis cites MacDonald when writing about the difficulty of achieving salvation.
 Even if salvation is the most wonderful thing in the universe, people are still frightened of it because they don’t want to abandon their old, selfish lives.

 In all, the commandment, “Be ye perfect” isn’t just “idealistic gas.”
 It’s an order for humans to trust in God’s authority, sacrificing their short-term happiness, and even enduring a great deal of pain, so that in the long run they can experience salvation.